venkatarun95/genericCC/README.md

 If you want to build in Ubuntu 12.04 or older, you may have to update g++ and boost.
 See [issue 4](https://github.com/venkatarun95/genericCC/issues/4).

+To build python bindings to the CC algorithms, use `makepp python_bindings`

 Usage
 -----------